alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 df["flavours"] = df.apply(lambda coffee: [flavour for flavour in FLAVOURS if coffee[flavour]], axis=1)
 ```

 It is useful to examine the popularity of the different flavours, by plotting the histogram.
-We can see that the most common flavours are:

-- Caramelly
-- Acidic
-- Fruity
-- Chocolate

-Intuitively, this makes sense as these are the sorts of flavours we see on coffee packets.

 ```python
 df[list(FLAVOURS.keys())].sum().divide(df.shape[0]).sort_values(ascending=False).plot.bar(labels={"index":"flavour"})